Etanarvazac/blocktopograph/README.md

 **Android Studio:**
 1. Clone project: `File -> New -> Project from Version Control -> Git`
 2. Install the missing SDK components (which Android Studio should give you the Auto-Fix options).

 **Your Android Device:**
 1. Fork this project from your web browser (make sure "Desktop Site" is enabled)
 2. Create a Persional Access Token on GitHub `Tap picture -> Settings -> Developer Settings -> Personal Access Token` (You will need to copy the key you are given.
 You'll only see it once at the the time of creation.)
 3. Download Acode from Google Play.
 [Download](https://play.google.com/store/apps/details?id=com.foxdebug.acode)
-4. Tap on 3 doys in top-right and then on GitHub.
+4. Tap on 3 dots in top-right and then on GitHub.
 This is where you need to provide the key copied from step 2.
 5. Upon completion, anytime you tap on that menu option, your GitHub profile should be displayed.
 You now only need to navigate to your fork (repo) of this project.
 Saving any opened file in Acode will automatically commit the change in GitHub.

 ## Release-Workflow